Microsoft Office: Common features

 Users of Microsoft Office may access external data via connection-specifications saved in Office Data Connection (.odc) files.

-Office, on all platforms, support editing both server files (in real time) and offline files (manually saved) in the recent years.
+Office, on all platforms, supports editing both server files (in real time) and offline files (manually saved) in recent years.
 The support for editing server files (in real time) was originally introduced (in its current form) after the introduction of OneDrive (formerly SkyDrive).
 But, older versions of Office also have the ability to edit server files (notably Office 2007).

 Both Windows and Office used service packs to update software.
 Office had non-cumulative service releases, which were discontinued after Office 2000 Service Release 1.
 Now, Windows and Office have shifted to predictable (monthly, semi-annual and annual) release schemes to update software.

 Past versions of Office often contained Easter eggs.
 For example, Excel 97 contained a reasonably functional flight-simulator.

 File formats and metadata

 Microsoft Office prior to Office 2007 used proprietary file formats based on the OLE Compound File Binary Format.
 This forced users who share data to adopt the same software platform.
 In 2008, Microsoft made the entire documentation for the binary Office formats freely available for download and granted any possible patents rights for use or implementations of those binary format for free under the Open Specification Promise.
 Previously, Microsoft had supplied such documentation freely but only on request.

 Starting with Office 2007, the default file format has been a version of Office Open XML, though different from the one standardized and published by Ecma International and by ISO/IEC.
 Microsoft has granted patent rights to the formats technology under the Open Specification Promise and has made available free downloadable converters for previous versions of Microsoft Office including Office 2003, Office XP, Office 2000 and Office 2004 for Mac OS X. Third-party implementations of Office Open XML exist on the Windows platform (LibreOffice, all platforms), macOS platform (iWork '08, NeoOffice, LibreOffice) and Linux (LibreOffice and OpenOffice.org 3.0).
 In addition, Office 2010, Service Pack 2 for Office 2007, and Office 2016 for Mac supports the OpenDocument Format (ODF) for opening and saving documents – only the old ODF 1.0 (2006 ISO/IEC standard) is supported, not the 1.2 version (2015 ISO/IEC standard).

 Microsoft provides the ability to remove metadata from Office documents.
 This was in response to highly publicized incidents where sensitive data about a document was leaked via its metadata.
 Metadata removal was first available in 2004, when Microsoft released a tool called Remove Hidden Data Add-in for Office 2003/XP for this purpose.
 It was directly integrated into Office 2007 in a feature called the Document Inspector.